Les Aspres

 Les Aspres (/fr/) is a commune in the Orne department in northwestern France.
+It was created in 1959 by the merger of the former communes Saint-Martin-d'Aspres and Notre-Dame-d'Aspres.

 Geography

+The commune is made up of the following collection of villages and hamlets, Percher, Le Marga, Sur le Bois, Les Aspres, Le Goutier, Les Bissons, La Futelaye, Les Minières, Le Tremblai and Le Châtelet.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+Two rivers, the Iton and Le Vivier Tranchant flow through the commune.